neapel/vim-inner-paren-hl/README.md

 # vim-inner-paren-hl

-Highlights surrounding parentheses as the cursor moves.
+Highlights the space between surrounding parentheses as the cursor moves.

 ![](sample.gif)